leomeinel/arch-install/README.md

 :information_source: | Set variables after running `partition-disks.sh` using `nvim <...>.sh` (Set GRUBRESOLUTION low for VM¹)

 ¹ *For example "1280x720" on a "1920x1080" screen.
-Otherwise there might be inconveniences while running `post-install.sh`*
+Otherwise there might be inconveniences during Post-installation*

 ## Post-installation (tty)